ahernanzl/pyClim-SDM/input_data_template/README.md

 This will allow you to get familiar with pyClim-SDM with no need from your side to prepare any input data.

 In order to use your own datasets, spatial domain, etc., prepare your input_data directory as explained hereafter.
+Beware tmax, tmin and pcp by reanalysis/GCMs are mandatory files.

 # hres/